 Step 2: The Analyst will “reply to all” in the email folder request by sending a link to the Drop Box folder.
 The link will be specific to that folder/Application.
 You can share the link with others.
 Please exercise caution when sharing the folder link, do not share with anyone you do not want access to the folder.

 Step 3: Create one PDF document with bookmarks for each tab, even those that are N/A. For each tab, including those that are N/A, create a title page listing the same name as the bookmark name.
 The PDF should be named the same as the initial folder request, see Step 1 above.

+TIP: Tabs are the same as bookmarks in Adobe.
+For more information about creating bookmarks see https://helpx.adobe.com/acrobat/using/page-thumbnails-bookmarks-pdfs.html.

 Use the following tab listing for bookmark titles and title pages: